A BEACH IN THE CARIBBEAN

 A BEACH IN THE CARIBBEAN - 3 : A Boat of Shells and Bones (2022)

 Conch shells once upon a time iconic symbol of the Caribbean islands, have been overfished and are, by now, an endangered species.
 In Guadeloupe, at carnival they lead the crowds, but conch shells are also traditionally used to mark out and decorate graves.
 A Boat of Shells and Bones - is a tribute to the shared history of Europeans, Africans and native Caribs who have lived on Raisins Clairs beach, perished at sea to reach the shore or whose remains, once buried on the beach are now washed away in the ocean.
 The work looks like a hybrid of the carcass of a sea creature and a 3 seater kayak, sprouting offshoots of conch shells, seemingly bearing signs of new growth.
 Raisins Clairs 3 - A Boat of Shells and Bones - is made of a wire structure, wrapped in tissue paper brushed with PVA glue.
 Photographic prints of conch shells mounted on black card are attached to the structure with wires.
 The Boat is suspended by fishing threads, in an ascending diagonal line across the room.
-The kayak is a recurrent element in my visual vocabulary.
-I see it as a symbol of agency and the opposite of the slave ship.
-The 3 seater kayak is also a reference and tribute to my parents and brother who have recently passed away and whose remains are resting on 3 different continents.
-The ashes of my mother are in Guadeloupe, whilst my father and brother are buried respectively in Paris and Lomé (Togo) in West Africa.
+The kayak is a recurrent element in Didi Gaudron’s visual vocabulary.
+It stands as a symbol of agency and the opposite of the slave ship.
+The 3 seater kayak is also a reference and tribute to the artist’s parents and brother who have recently passed away and whose remains are resting on 3 different continents.
+The ashes of Gaudron’s mother are in Guadeloupe, whilst her father and brother are buried respectively in Paris and Lomé (Togo) in West Africa.

 A Boat of Shells and Bones, as part of the installation La Chambre des Parents @ depARTures N4, London.
 July 2022